dsccommunity/DscWorkshop/Exercises/Task2/Exercise1.md

 Whether you work with a test environment or at a customer location, you will need a repository for your infrastructure definitions - a project.
 Let's see how that works.

 1. Navigate to <https://dev.azure.com> in a browser of your choice and log in.

-2. Click on the "Create project" button in the upper right corner and fill out the basics.
+2. Click on the "New project" button in the upper right corner and fill out the basics.
 It does not matter if it is a public or private repository for this lab.

-    *New projects automatically use git as version control system.*
+    >Note: New projects automatically use git as version control system.*

-3. On the left-hand side, select Repos -> Files and then at the top menu, select your repository and click on "Import repository".
-As the clone url, use <https://github.com/automatedlab/dscworkshop> without authorization.
+3. On the left-hand side, select Repos -> Files.
+The page says the project is empty.
+The easiest way to start is importing the project from GitHub.

+   Click on "Import" button.
+As the clone url, use <https://github.com/AutomatedLab/DscWorkshop> without authorization.
     ![Repo import](./img/ImportRepo.png)

-4. Wait for a couple of seconds and navigate to your code.
-All project branches, most notably master and dev, have been imported.
-You should already be familiar with the structure from [task 1](../Task1/Exercise1.md)
+4. Wait for a couple of seconds.
+The page will automatically refresh once the import job is done.
+All project branches, most notably 'master' and 'dev', have been imported.
+You should already be familiar with the structure from [Task 1](../Task1/Exercise1.md).

 At the moment, this project does not do anything.
 However, you have started with one important component: Source code control for your infrastructure.
 From now on, every change to an infrastructure component needs to be committed, and every change can be accounted for.